J-S-17/InMoov-Head-WebInterface/README.md

 After connecting all the servos to the Raspbery Pi (just connect all Power and GND lanes from the servos, connect them to a powerfull power supply, GND from the powersupply also with the Pi, and the PWM-pins of each servo to a GPIO-pin you like, don't forget to set them in the CSC.py code)
 You need to setup the Raspberry.
-For that either refer to the indepth documentation i wrote (Dokumentation.pdf), if you can read german, otherwise just set your Pi as a Hotspot, download the files, and install following packages for python(3)... flask, opencv
+For that either refer to the indepth documentation i wrote (Dokumentation.pdf), if you can read german, otherwise download the files, and install the following packages for python(3)... flask, opencv and the programm "sox" for simple audio recording, via a simple "apt-get install sox"

 since i used the older working principle of flask, you should be able to simply start the project by executing "python CSC.py"